 I received my BS degree with high honors from Portland State University in 1982 and a JD from Lewis & Clark Law School in 1986.
 I am a member of the Oregon State Bar, Oregon Trial Lawyers Association, and American Bar Association.

 I practiced with a personal injury firm in Portland and provided pro bono legal services for over eight years in the areas of family law, probate, estate planning, and disability through the Multnomah Bar Association Volunteer Lawyers Project, from whom I received an Outstanding Volunteer Award in 1991.

-Before joining the Professional Liability Fund as a Practice Management Advisor in May 1996, I was Legal Placement Director and Associate Executive Director of the Multnomah Bar Association for eight years.
+Before joining the Professional Liability Fund as a Practice Management Attorney in May 1996, I was Legal Placement Director and Associate Executive Director of the Multnomah Bar Association for eight years.
 I recently served on the Oregon State Bar eCourt Task Force, and am known for my eCourt expertise.

 Professional Speaking and Writing

 I am a frequent speaker and writer on a variety of technology, practice management, office systems, and malpractice avoidance topics for law-related organizations.
 In addition to blogging and writing feature articles and columns, I am an author, co-author, and principal editor of multiple legal publications: